thecodeteam/puppet-scaleio-openstack/README.md

 2. Volume type QoS additions.
 The user can specify those in order to get QoS correlated with the volume size.
-The driver will always choose the minimum between the scaling QoS keys and the pertinent maximum limitation key: maxIOPS, maxBWS:
+The driver will always choose the minimum between the scaling QoS keys and the pertinent maximum limitation key: sio:iops_limit, sio:bandwidth_limit:
   * sio:iops_per_gb
   * sio:bandwidth_per_gb